bevatsal1122/bevatsal1122/README.md

 <br />

 <strong>
-I'm a Full Stack Developer with 2+ Years of hands-on experience on designing, developing and implementing Applications and Solutions using a range of Technologies, Frameworks & Programming Languages.
+I'm a Full Stack Developer with 2+ Years of hands-on experience in designing, developing, and implementing Applications and Solutions using a range of technologies, frameworks, and programming languages.

-I love learning new things and developing real world projects ✨
+I love learning new things and developing real-world projects ✨

 E: heyvatsal1506@gmail.com <br />